kixelated/moq-transfork/draft-lcurley-moq-transfork.md

 **Payload**:
 An application specific payload.
 A generic library or relay MUST NOT inspect or modify the contents unless otherwise negotiated.

+# Appendix: Change Log

+## transfork-01

+## transfork-00
+Based on moq-transport-03

+### Bikeshedding
+Couldn't help it.

+- Renamed Track Namespace to Broadcast
+- Renamed Object to Frame

+### Subscriber's Choice
+MoqTransfork moves most decision making to the subscriber, so a single publisher can support multiple diverse subscribers.
+The publisher provides a default value to resolve conflicts when deduplicating.

+- Removed Delivery Preference (publisher choice)
+-- Stream per Track
+-- Stream per Group
+-- Stream per Object
+-- Datagram per Object
+- Added Subscribe Mode (subscriber choice)
+-- Stream per Group
+-- Datagram per Group
+- Removed Stream priority (publisher choice)
+- Added Subscribe Track Priority (subscriber choice)
+- Added Subscribe Group Order (subscriber choice)
+- Added Group Expires (subscriber and publisher choice)

+### Control Streams
+Transactions like Announce and Subscribe use their own control stream, inheriting the stream state machine for error handling.

+- Removed ANNOUNCE_ERROR
+- Removed ANNOUNCE_DONE
+- Removed UNANNOUNCE
+- Removed SUBSCRIBE_OK
+- Removed SUBSCRIBE_ERROR
+- Removed SUBSCRIBE_DONE
+- Removed UNSUBSCRIBE

+### Unambiguous Delivery
+The subscriber now knows if a group/frame will be delivered or was dropped.

+- Group Sequences are sequential
+- All sequences within the SUBSCRIBE range are delivered or dropped.
+- GROUP_DROP when a group is dropped.

+### Track INFO
+Added a mechanism to request information about the current track state.

+- Added INFO_REQUEST and INFO
+- Replaced SUBSCRIBE_OK with INFO

+### Fetch via Offset
+A reconnecting subscriber can request the retransmission of a group/stream at a given byte offset.

+- Added FETCH.
+- Removed Object ID.

 # Appendix: Media Use-Cases